mingliangzhang2018/PGDP/README.md

     MODEL.WEIGHT training_dir/PGDP5K_geo_MNV2_FPN/model_final.pth \
     TEST.IMS_PER_BATCH 1
 ```
 The inference process use one GPU with batch size 1 in default.
 Due to effect of image resolution in the preprocessing, it has some difference ammong experimental results with various batch sizes.
-And You could reduce image resolutions appropriatly to accelerate inference while maintaining comparable performance.
+And you could reduce image resolutions appropriatly to accelerate inference while maintaining comparable performance.

 ## Logic Form Evaluation